JeremiasVillane/codehaven/README.md

 - 💻 Interactive terminal with command execution
 - 🗄️ In-browser server using **WebContainer API**
 - 💾 Local file storage with **IndexedDB** persistence
+- 📦 Project export/import powered by **JSZip**
-- 🎯 Real-time preview with auto-refresh
+- 🔄 Real-time preview with auto-refresh
 - 🌙 Light/Dark theme support
 - ⚡ Fast and responsive UI powered by **React**
+- 📑 Templates for bootstrapping new projects

 ## Tech Stack